Chihuly Glass

 DALE CHIHULY

-In June of 2021, mother and son Schneier, Hampton Synagogue President Carol Levin and about 30 other members of the synagogue traveled to Washington State to meet Chihuly at his Seattle studio.
-A “great synergy” was felt as the details of the commission were discussed, and when the Hampton Synagogue members left Washington, they did so with a promising new partnership formed.
+In June of 2021, mother and son, Hampton Synagogue President Carol Levin and about 30 other members of the synagogue traveled to meet Chihuly at his studio in Seattle, Washington with the hope of commissioning a new work from the renowned contemporary artist.
+The Hampton Synagogue members left Seattle remarking on the “great synergy” they felt with Chihuly while discussing the details of a commission for Jack’s House, the Hampton Synagogue Children’s Center.
+As the years unfolded, this commission would prove to be the first of several in an enduring and fruitful relationship between the synagogue and the artist.
 For her tremendous contribution to this exciting arrangement, Donna asked one thing of her son: a small plaque on Jack’s House that reads, “Thank You, Mom.”

 The